WKGB-FM

-WKGB-FM (92.5 MHz) - branded as "92.5 KGB" - is a commercial radio station licensed to Conklin, New York, and serving Greater Binghamton.
-It airs an active rock radio format and is owned by iHeartMedia, Inc. WKGB-FM carries the nationally syndicated program Rover's Morning Glory in AM drive time.
-Most of the other DJs voice-track their shows from iHeart stations in other cities.
+WKGB-FM (92.5 FM) is a commercial radio station licensed to Conklin, New York, United States, and serving Greater Binghamton.
+Owned by iHeartMedia, Inc., it airs an active rock format branded as "92.5 KGB".
 The studios are on North Jensen Road in Vestal.

-WKGB-FM is a Class A station.
-It has an effective radiated power (ERP) of 1,450 watts.
-The transmitter and tower are off Windy Hill Road in Binghamton, about 4 miles east of downtown.
-In addition to a standard analog transmission, WKGB-FM is available online via TuneIn and iHeartRadio.
+WKGB-FM's transmitter is off Windy Hill Road in Binghamton, about 4 miles east of downtown.
+In addition to a standard analog transmission, WKGB-FM is available online via iHeartRadio.